 "Spring forward, Fall back".
-The first Sunday of November marks the time when Daylight Saving Time ends in the United States, and the clocks go backward one hour at 2 a.m.
+The first Sunday of November marks the time when Daylight Saving Time ends in the United States and Canada, and the clocks go backward one hour at 2 a.m.
 This means that the days become shorter and it becomes dark earlier.

 Daylight Saving Time in the United States

 An initial Idea

 After being inspired by the morning habits of Parisians, Benjamin Franklin was the first person to suggest a kind of Daylight Saving Time in the United States in 1784.
 However, this was taken as a joke, and the proposal wasn't adopted until many years later.